yashwankhede/CompTIA_Security-_notes/README.md

 # CompTIA_Security-_notes

-# Ethical Hacking Topics - Commands

-This section provides a list of commands and tools relevant to various ethical hacking topics.
+This section provides a list of commands and tools relevant to various security-related topics.

-## Introduction to Ethical Hacking
+## Introduction to CompTIA Security+

 - No specific commands; tools and techniques vary depending on the situation.